 Quoted from http://en.wikipedia.org/wiki/Job_(sculpture)

-Luminary consists of a sphere shape sculpture surrounded by a concrete wave design.
-The central sphere is made from thin tiles of onyx stone, specifically sardonyx, a variety of agate with reddish-brown dark and light bands of color.
-Each of the stone tiles ranges in size from 2 to 4 inches long with varying widths and are arranged in a swirling pattern.
-The sculpture is neutral in color with the stone varying from light flesh tone shades of beige to softer pink and reddish hues.At nighttime the central sphere is illuminated by an internal light source.
+The sculpture consisted of a sphere shape sculpture surrounded by a concrete wave design.
+The central sphere was made from thin tiles of onyx stone, specifically sardonyx, a variety of agate with reddish-brown dark and light bands of color.
+Each of the stone tiles ranged in size from 2 to 4 inches long with varying widths and are arranged in a swirling pattern.
+The sculpture was neutral in color with the stone varying from light flesh tone shades of beige to softer pink and reddish hues.At nighttime the central sphere is illuminated by an internal light source.
 The glow of this light shines through the thin opaque onyx and creates the appearance of a luminary, a body or object that gives light.
 Two large “waves” of concrete embrace the central sphere.
 These concrete supports are approximately 18 feet long and have a groove pattern that matches the flower beds surrounding the sculpture.